rachelnertia/rachelnertia.github.io/_posts/2016-11-16-weak-ptr-fun-times.md

 comments: true
 ---

+No, I don't know how the capitalisation should work in that title, either.

-In my last post I talked about how I am starting to use the C++ standard library's smart pointer templates in my own code and finding it quite pleasant.
-But all I did was name and gave brief descriptions of the three templates - `unique_ptr`, `shared_ptr` and `weak_ptr`.
+[In my last post]({% post_url 2016-11-12-intro-to-smart-ptrs %}) I talked about how I'm starting to use the C++ standard library's smart pointers in my own code and finding it quite pleasant.
+But all I did was name and give brief descriptions of the three templates -- `unique_ptr`, `shared_ptr` and `weak_ptr`.
 I didn't give any examples of them in use.

 ### One RenderComponent, One sf::Texture

 In my game engine Entities are made up of Components (a common [design pattern](http://gameprogrammingpatterns.com/component.html)).
 The PhysicsComponent connects it to the physical world.
 The RenderComponent describes how to draw it.
 RenderComponents can have textures.
-For now all my rendering code makes use of SFML's graphics library, so RenderComponents make use of textures through sf::Texture objects.
+For now all my rendering code makes use of [SFML](http://www.sfml-dev.org/)'s graphics library, so RenderComponents make use of textures through [sf::Texture](http://www.sfml-dev.org/documentation/2.4.1/classsf_1_1Texture.php) objects.

 Initially, I'm willing to take the simplest course of action: RenderComponent has a sf::Texture member.